okansungur/drafts/read5.md

  @ElementCollection is used when the existence of the child-entity is meaningless without the parent entity, when a parent entity is removed, your children will also be removed.
 Empolyee- Address
 It means that the collection is not a collection of entities, but a collection of simple types (Strings, etc.) or a collection of embeddable elements (class annotated with @Embeddable).
 @ElementCollection is mainly for mapping non-entities (embeddable or basic) while @OneToMany is used to map entities.
 So which one to use depend on what you want to achieve.
+But the mapping as an @ElementCollection has a downside For small amount of data it is OK I, therefore, recommend modeling an additional entity and a one-to-many association instead of an @ElementCollection This enables you to use lazy loading and to update these values independently of each other.
+Doing that requires only a minimum amount of code but provides much better performance.

 ### Unidirectional & Bidirectional  associations